Louisa So

 Louisa So Yuk Wa (蘇玉華 (苏玉华, Sū Yùhuā); Born 16 January 1968 in Hong Kong) is a Hong Kong actress in drama and TV series.
 She is considered the "Cooking Mistress" of Hong Kong after winning the comedy cooking show Beautiful Cooking.
 In August 2009, she travelled by train across the United States, during which time she met Guardian journalist Douglas Rogers.
 After a brief break in 2009, she unexpectedly returned to acting in 2014 as the protagonist in the TVB drama Rear Mirror, a role that brought her wide critical acclaim, after the show received high viewership ratings.

+Personal life

-In 2020, Louisa tied the knot with her long-time partner Poon Chan Leung, a Hong Kong actor.
+In 2020, So tied the knot with her long-time partner Poon Chan Leung, a Hong Kong actor.